How to Stop AI from Making Up Numbers

 Not moderation.
 Replacement.
 When the model has real numbers in context, it uses them instead of inventing.
 Without source material, the model generates from parametric memory, which is unreliable.
 With source material, it draws from what's in front of it: your data.

-Tested across three model families, three topics, eight sub-experiments, roughly 100 documents.
+Tested across three generators, three topics, eight sub-experiments, roughly 100 documents.
 Source material moved source-attribution rate 46 percentage points.
 Prompt architecture moved the unsourced rate 6.
 Different measurement constructs, but the ordering is clear: source material is the dominant variable, and the variable almost nobody provides.

 Three steps.